ThoughtWorksInc/DeepDarkFantasy/README.md

 However, none of those files does anymore than assembling 'feature provider' from ShowList (which pretty print operation related to List), EvalComb (which do evaluation and backpropagation on SKI/BCKW/Y Combinator), or whatNot.
 Reading EvalArrow -> EvalDouble -> EvalComb will get you know how stuff works.
 After that you can probably understand whatever just by tracing import dependency.
 # FA Q
+How is the speed?

+Horrible.
+This is more of a proof of concept that we can use function in neural network, than something that can get you good kaggle score right off the shelf.
 # Thank You Sir
 This is heavily inspired by [Neural Networks, Types, and Functional Programming](http://colah.github.io/posts/2015-09-NN-Types-FP/), and my colleague, [Atry](https://github.com/Atry)